 - Never send money or give out personal information like credit card numbers and expiration dates, bank account numbers, dates of birth, or social security numbers to unfamiliar companies or unknown persons.

-- Discuss big investments offered via telephone with a trusted friend, family member, or financial advisor.
+- Before committing, discuss investments offered via telephone with a family member, trusted friend, or financial advisor.